Singulink/Singulink.UI/Docs/articles/navigation-guides/task-runner.md

 While `SaveAsync` is in flight, `Navigator.IsBusy` is `true` and the root content is disabled, so buttons, text boxes, and child controls all become non-interactive automatically.
 Any exception thrown inside the lambda propagates normally to the awaiting caller.

 > [!TIP]
 > `EnterBusyScope` is a flexible alternative to the lambda-based methods.
-The busy state ends when the scope is disposed, so you can wrap any block of code (sync or async, partial or full method body) without restructuring it as a lambda:
+The busy state ends when the scope is disposed, so you can wrap any block of code (sync or async, partial or full method body) without restructuring it as a lambda.
+Just make certain that the scope is disposed, otherwise busy state won't clear until the scope object is garbage-collected:
 >
 > ```csharp
 > [RelayCommand]